deluXtreme/subi/README.md

 ## Overview

 Subi enables **Circles users to securely, trustlessly & smoothly authorize recurring payments** from their accounts.
-By integrating with the revolutionary Circles monetary system, we're not just enabling payments - we're participating in a fundamental reimagining of money itself, where currency creation is democratized and distributed to every individual rather than concentrated in banks and central institutions.
+By integrating with the Circles protocol, we're not just enabling payments - we're participating in a fundamental reimagining of money itself, where currency creation is democratized and distributed to every individual rather than concentrated in banks and central institutions.

 **Short**: Circles users can now securely, trustlessly & smoothly authorize recurring payments.